Ben-codes-cmd/Ben-codes-cmd/README.md

 ## Hi there 👋
-My name is Ben Jordan and I am an undergrad studying computer science at Arizona State University as well as a software engineering intern at Kochava.
-I am passionate about automation and building scalable systems.
+My name is Ben Jordan and I am an undergrad studying computer science at Arizona State University.
+I am passionate about automation and building secure, scalable systems.

 <div align="center">